DataLib-ECP/ncmpi_vol/README.md

 This library is a prototype implementation of HDF5 VOL that uses PnetCDF for underlying I/O operation.
 It enables applications to access the NetCDF formatted file using HDF5 API.

-## How to build
+## Build PnetCDF
+* VOL is not yet in stable release at the time of the writing
+  + Use develop branch
+* Steps
+  + Download PnetCDF
+  + Run autoconf
+  + Configure HDF5
+    + Defualt paramemter is sufficent
+  + Compile and install
+* Example
+    ```
+    git clone https://github.com/live-clones/hdf5.git -b developo
+    cd hdf5
+    autoreconf -i
+    ./configure --prefix=${HOME}/hdf5_dev
+    make
+    make install
+    ```

+## Build HDF5 with VOL support
+* VOL is not yet in stable release at the time of the writing
+  + Use develop branch
+* Steps
+  + Clone develop branch from HDF5 repository
+  + Run autoconf
+  + Configure HDF5
+    + Defualt paramemter is sufficent
+  + Compile and install
+* Example
+    ```
+    git clone https://github.com/live-clones/hdf5.git -b developo
+    cd hdf5
+    autoreconf -i
+    ./configure --prefix=${HOME}/hdf5_dev
+    make
+    make install
+    ```

+## Building the PnetCDF VOL library
 * Requirement
   + C++ compiler
     + Due to used of constant initializer, a C++ compiler is required
-  + HDF5 developer branch
+  + HDF5 with VOL support
-    + VOL is not yet in stable release at the time of the writing
+    + Provides header that defines the VOL template structure
+  + PnetCDF
+    + This VOL use PnetCDF to access NetCDF files
+  + Cmake utility
-* This library uses CMake to manage the build process
+    + This library uses CMake to manage the build process
 * Steps
   + Create a build directory
   + Run CMake to generate makefile